martinezpenya/ED-CFGS-2122/UD04/UD04_EN.md

 - IEEE Software Testing Standards:
   - IEEE Standard 829, Software Test Documentation.
   - IEEE Standard 1008, Unit Testing
-  - Other standards ISO / IEC 12207, 15289
+  - Other standards ISO/IEC 12207, 15289
 - Other sectoral standards

-However, these standards do not cover certain facets of the testing phase, such as the organization, process and management of the tests, they present few functional and non-functional tests, etc. Faced with this problem, the industry has developed the ISO / IEC 29119 standard.
+However, these standards do not cover certain facets of the testing phase, such as the organization, process and management of the tests, they present few functional and non-functional tests, etc. Faced with this problem, the industry has developed the ISO/IEC 29119 standard.

-The ISO / IEC 29119 standard for software testing, intends to unify in a single standard, all the standards, in such a way that it provides vocabulary, processes, documentation and techniques to cover the entire software life cycle.
+The ISO/IEC 29119 standard for software testing, intends to unify in a single standard, all the standards, in such a way that it provides vocabulary, processes, documentation and techniques to cover the entire software life cycle.
 From test organization strategies and test policies, project testing to test case analysis, design, execution and reporting.
 With this standard, any test can be performed for any software development or maintenance project.

-> **ISO / IEC 29119**:The ISO / IEC 29119 standard is made up of the following parts:
+> **ISO/IEC 29119**:The ISO/IEC 29119 standard is made up of the following parts:
 >
 >- Part 1.
 Concepts and vocabulary:
 >   - Introduction to the test.